 With some proper Sales Training on how to overcome them you will welcome them in the future knowing how to handle them effectively so you can progress the sale.

-You ask for the order and the prospect does not accept.
+You Ask For The Order and you’re trying so hard to Close The Sale but the prospect does not accept.
 Is the prospect objecting, stalling or is there a condition that is preventing the sale?

 However, understanding the difference will allow you to respond in the proper manner, and help you close a few more sales.

-Before I cover the 10 hardest sales objections that you’ll receive let’s take a look at whether the objection in the first place is indeed an objection, a stall or a condition.
+Before I cover the 10 hardest sales objections to overcome let’s look at whether the objection in the first place an objection, a stall or a condition is indeed.

-First, understand that an objection is a situation in where the prospect CAN buy, but has made a decision not to do so.
+First, understand that an objection is a situation in where the prospect CAN buy, but has decided not to do so.

 Diagnosis and Prescription

-For the prospect to buy, your product or service has to solve a problem the prospect is having or satisfy some desire.
+For the prospect to buy, your product or service must solve a problem the prospect is having or satisfy some desire.

-Objections are actually a good thing, in that they expose areas in your sales interaction where you may have come up short.
-Remember, however, that with an objection, the prospect has made a decision.
+Objections are a good thing; in that they expose areas in your sales interaction where you may have come up short.
+Remember, however, that with an objection, the prospect has decided.
 The decision was “NO.” That is also good, because now you can give the buyer NEW information so that they can make a NEW decision

-In our Selling Skills Training we cover stalls which are when the prospect has NOT made a decision, and is doing everything possible NOT to make a decision.
-The problem sales people have with a stall, is that they usually try to get the prospect to make a decision AND make a positive buying decision at the same time.
+In our Selling Skills Training we cover stalls which are when the prospect has NOT decided and is doing everything possible NOT to make a decision.
+The problem salespeople have with a stall, is that they usually try to get the prospect to decide AND make a positive buying decision at the same time.
 That’s too much to ask for.

-Often, the sales person is trying to overcome an objection, when the prospect has not yet made a decision.
+Often, the salesperson is trying to overcome an objection when the prospect has not yet decided.
 In such a case, there IS NO OBJECTION to overcome.
 The prospect will not decide.
-With a stall, just help the prospect to make a decision, either “YES” or “NO.” Then, if the decision is no, you have an objection.
+With a stall, just help the prospect to decide, either “YES” or “NO.” Then, if the decision is no, you have an objection.

 A condition is a situation in where circumstances make it impossible for the prospect to buy.
 A condition is something that neither you nor the prospect can do anything about.
 A condition is an obstacle in where even if the prospect desperately wanted to buy, they could not.